vishnupadmanabhan/articles/_posts/2016-05-04-perseverance.md

 ## Persevere
 Giving up is not an option.
 I have realised this in past few months.
 Now I have a set schedule to do things including writing.
 If you look at the archives page, you'll see that I've been publishing more frequently.
 Motivation or mood doesn't matter.
 I do not write just when I am in a mood to write.
 I write because that is the time to write. **Focus comes from scheduling your work and persevering through everything and making sure that you show up**.

 Persevere and show up everyday.
 That's the only way.
 There are things that come in between you and your goal.
 But keeping yourself motivated keeping your end goal in mind is the only way you are gonna reach there.
 Start with small things like write about what you want to do.
-Make it a habit to write everyday about what you love.
+Make it a habit to writing everyday about what you love.
 It can be a journal or it can be a blog.
 You'll be surprised how many ideas start flowing out.

 What is more important than how much time you spend, is to work everyday.
 Do not give up a single day.
 No excuses.
 If you are alive, you can find time.
 You have 24 hours.
 Make use of it.
 If you cannot make time and show up everyday, achieving something will feel like a big deal.
 So let your passion or your disappointment drive you.